2023-08-30 10:54:29

 Alicia Kearns, chair of the committee from the ruling Conservative Party, said it was the first time a parliamentary report had made such a statement.
 Keynes told the European edition of POLITICO: “The Foreign Secretary must stand firmly and publicly in support of Taiwan and make it clear that we will uphold Taiwan’s right to self-determination.”
 Keynes added: “This commitment is not only in line with British values, It also sends a clear message to authoritarian regimes around the world that sovereignty cannot be achieved through violence or coercion.”

-The report expressed concern about the incoherence of the British government’s China policy and called for the release of an unclassified China strategy as part of a “coherent, whole-of-government approach”.
+The report expressed concern regarding the incoherence of the British government’s China policy and called for the release of an unclassified China strategy as part of a “coherent, whole-of-government approach”.
 The committee also believes that a confidential version of the strategy should be presented to all relevant ministers.

 The cross-party committee also condemned China’s attacks on Hong Kong dissidents in the UK, and the report called on the UK to tell the Chinese government that such practices were unacceptable.